ektanarkhede/ML-project-/README.md

 Missing values were either deleted or imputed based on their effect on model performance.
 Categorical variables were encoded with either Label Encoding or One-Hot Encoding, depending on the algorithm’s requirement.
 Numerical features were standardized to have the same scale to avoid any bias during training.
 Outliers were analyzed to confirm the strength of the dataset.

-(Insert Table 1: Summary of Data Transformation Methods and Preprocessing Procedures.)

-To explore relationships between major variables like income, education, nutrition indicators, and health outcomes, correlation matrices, heatmaps, and histograms were used.
-This helped identify key factors that influence the target variable (such as maternal health status or child undernutrition).

 (Insert Figure 2: Correlation heatmap for several selected health indicators.)